-We have been getting a number of emails asking about bass guitars for kids.
-While bass isn’t nearly as popular as a starting instrument, but if your kid is looking for a bass, there are some cool ones available.
+We’ve been getting some emails asking about bass guitars for kids.
+Bass isn’t nearly as popular as a starting instrument, but if your kid is looking for a bass, there are some cool ones available.
 You may have to look a little harder to find them, but some basses are perfect for kids.

 What is the difference between a bass and a guitar?

-If you are buying as a gift, or are new to guitars, you may be wondering about the difference between a standard guitar and a standard bass, the main difference are:
+If you’re buying as a gift, or are new to guitars, you may be wondering about the difference between a standard guitar and a bass guitar.
+The main differences are:

-- Number of strings: Guitars have generally have six strings, while bass guitars have four strings
+The number of strings: Guitars have six strings, while bass guitars have four strings.

 What should you be looking for when buying a bass guitar?